JingwenQuan/Efficient-Short-Video-Identification-Attack/README.md

 @version 0.1
 @date 2024-4-18
 #  Note
-Before run the exe, please modify **data.cfg** first.
+Before running the exe, please modify **data.cfg** first.
 Pcap path, HAS fingerprint file path and HPD fingerprint file path should be included.
 The exe in this repository is just a demo for our short video identification attack.
 It's only available for pcaps before **2024/7/1**.
-Please contact us(**hwu@seu.edu.cn**) for more details.
+Please contact us (**hwu@seu.edu.cn**) for more details.